nithishakumar/facear/README.md

 		npm run deploy

-4. Navigate to the settings of the repository, select "Pages" under "Code and Automation", and then make sure the branch deployed is the new gh-pages branch that was created and not "main".
+4. Navigate to the settings of the repository, select "Pages" under "Code and Automation", and then make sure the branch deployed is the new "gh-pages" branch that was created and not "main".